17 Jobs Working With Children

 1. A Deep Sense of Purpose

 Few things are more fulfilling than knowing that your work means something.
-In the case of working with children, jobs are frequently infused with real purpose.
-That's especially true in career sectors such as education, healthcare, and counseling and human services.
-By helping kids flourish, you can play a crucial role in giving them great head starts on all of the possibility and potential still ahead of them.
+When working with children, jobs are frequently infused with real purpose.
+That's especially true in career sectors such as education, healthcare, counseling, and human services.
+By helping kids flourish, you can play a crucial role in giving them a great head start on all the possibilities and potential ahead of them.

 2. Exposure to Wildly Fresh Perspectives

 Do you remember what it was like to see the world through young eyes?
 As a kid, you were probably curious about everything.
-And you probably didn't edit your thoughts or ideas the way that most adults do.
-It meant that you were fascinated by even the most mundane stuff, and you felt like a real visionary when you crafted your own theory about something.
+And you probably didn't edit your thoughts or ideas like adults do.
+It meant that you were fascinated by even the most mundane stuff, and felt like a real visionary when you crafted your own theory about something.

 As an adult, you can learn a lot from kids.
 Even a brief interaction with a young person can be powerful enough to break holes in the mental box that clouds or restricts your thinking.
-It can be a boon to your creativity and help you spark new solutions.
-At the very least, it can remind you that it's always possible to tap back into that youthful mindset.
+It can be a boost to your creativity and help you spark new solutions.
+At the very least, it can remind you that tapping back into that youthful mindset is always possible.

 And that's the bottom line: For anyone who values seeing the world in new ways, being able to interact with creative people is often the key to finding jobs that work.
 With children around, there is rarely a shortage of fun or unusual ideas.
-It's something that a lot of people who've studied or worked in the social sciences have learned firsthand.
+It's something that many people who've studied or worked in the social sciences have learned firsthand.

 3. Opportunities to Earn High Pay